ARCHIVED: Batch jobs on Big Red

-IEDC: This class is dedicated to Big Red's
+IEDC: The IEDC queue is dedicated to Big Red's

 Nodes 512 Maximum nodes per job 256 (1,024 cores) Maximum nodes per user 256 Maximum wall time 336 hours (14 days) Maximum CPU time 336 hours per core per job Maximum running jobs in queue Unlimited Maximum idle jobs in queue 128